ALCHEMIST404/Python-simple-API/README.md

 # Python-simple-API
 ### A simple set of API methods that include:

-+ Simple database management
++ Send photo to client (test part API)
++ Send a screenshot of the camera
-+ Upload multiple files
++ Upload files to server
-+ System status query
++ System status information
++ Working with the database (test functionality)

 ### How to start the application:
 + To run the server, run the file "server" from the folder "server".